ChenyangQiQi/FateZero/README.md

 train_sample is the input video;

 </details>

+## Tuning guidance to edit your video
+We provided a tuning guidance to edit in-the-wild video at [here](config/TuningGuidance.md).
+The work is still in progress.
+Welcome to give your feedback in issues.

 ## Style Editing Results with Stable Diffusion
 We show the difference of source prompt and target prompt in the box below each video.